mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 dependent on scientific innovation, demonstrated value, and compliance with the rules described below.
 The criteria for acceptance of a scheme into the CCPP is under development.

-It is recommended that :term:`parameterization`\ s be comprised of the smallest units that will be used independently.
+It is recommended that :term:`parameterizations <parameterization>` be comprised of the smallest units that will be used independently.
 For example, if a given :term:`set` of deep and shallow convection schemes will always be called together and in a pre-established order, it is acceptable to group them within a single scheme.
 However, if one envisions that the deep and shallow convection schemes may someday operate independently, it is